 The power of the Prime Minister is to maintain the constitution of the country and to apply all the laws which are made by the Parliament.

-It is to understand that all the powers are vested to the Prime Minister and his Cabinet.
+It is to understand that all the powers are vested in the Prime Minister and his Cabinet.

 The types of constitution must be known to the people of the country.
-By reading this article you should understand what is a constitution and what are the types of constitution.
-Simply, the constitution is body of rules and regulations adopted by the society to run the country.
+By reading this article you should understand what is a constitution and what are the types of constitutions.
+Simply, the constitution is the body of rules and regulations adopted by society to run the country.